Guides

 2. Maxing out without planning — Contributing $3,400 when you typically spend $1,500 on medical expenses means you'll scramble at year-end or forfeit money.

-3. Forgetting about OTC items — Since the CARES Act, OTC medications are FSA-eligible without a prescription.
+3. Forgetting about OTC items — Since the CARES Act of 2020, OTC medications are FSA-eligible without a prescription.
 This significantly expands what counts.

-4. Not adjusting for life changes — Getting married, having a baby, or starting new medications should all trigger a contribution adjustment.
+4. Not adjusting for life changes — Getting married, having a baby, or starting new medications should all trigger a contribution adjustment during a qualifying life event.

 5. Ignoring the carryover — If your plan allows $660 carryover, factor that into your math.
 It's a safety net, not wasted space.

-Here's a quick way to estimate your ideal contribution:
+Here's a practical formula to estimate your ideal contribution:

 (Last year's medical expenses) + (Planned procedures) + ($200-400 buffer for unexpected needs) = Your target contribution

-The best contribution amount means nothing if you forget to spend it.
+The right contribution amount means nothing if you forget to spend it.
+According to EBRI, 48% of FSA holders with forfeitable balances lose an average of $441 per year.
 SpendRebel tracks your FSA balance in real time, sends smart reminders as your deadline approaches, and suggests eligible items based on your remaining balance.
 It's free — sign up in 2 minutes and never forfeit another dollar.

 Stop losing your benefits money.